 Pass on data

 The easiest way is to transfer the value directly to the query.
-This is called Clojure.
+This is called Closure.
 It is simple, but not particularly efficient.
 For most purposes, however, it will suffice.

 Alternatively, you can cache the static value, which avoids the allocation.
 This is not possible everywhere, but where it works, it works wonderfully.